8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/20220101/content.md

 ## Venting

 The following is venting frustrations, not trying to throw anyone under the bus as it were.
 My experiences are not presented as indicative of the experience for all.
-I don't believe there is malicious intent or anything like, but this was the impact these experiences had on me.
+I don't believe there is malicious intent or anything like that, but this was the impact these experiences had on me.
 I also accept my contributions to the experiences.

 Early in 2021 I had a serious falling out with [Intuit](https://www.intuit.com).
 For my business accounting I was on a paid plan and for personal accounting I was on the free plan.
 When I have direct questions about something I prefer to talk to a human and ask the direct questions instead of getting overwhelmed trying to read and search forums and documentation.
-At the time, however, only paid accounts were permitted to call customer service and speak to an agent.
+At the time, however, only paid accounts were permitted to call (or chat with) customer service and speak to an agent.
 Eventually the frustration of getting the issue resolved overwhelmed me and I told Intuit something along the following:

-> If you can't provide the same level and style of customer service to all customers, including those on the free account, then maybe you shouldn't have the free account.
-Please cancel and remove all of my information from your records.
+> If you can't provide the same level and style of customer service to all customers, including those on the free account, then you shouldn't have the free account.
+Please cancel and remove all my information from your records.

 I invoked language from from various consumer protection acts including [.GDPR](General Data Protection Regulation) (despite not living in Europe) and [.CCPA](California Consumer Protection Act) (despite not living in California).
-Eventually we managed to cancel 8fold's status as an authorized Quickbooks dealer, a couple of business accounts, and about three or four personal accounts; I said:
+Eventually we managed to cancel 8fold's status as an authorized Quickbooks dealer, along with a couple of business accounts, and about three or four personal accounts; I said:

 > I'm not feeling comfortable with this relationship anymore and I would like you to forget I exist.
-I don't want to phone calls or emails.
-While I can afford to pay, people who can't afford to pay deserve the same quality of customer service as everyone else.
+I don't want to receive phone calls or emails.
+While I can afford to pay, people who can't afford to pay deserve the same quality of service as everyone else.

-Oddly enough, customer retention called me the very next day.
-Which puts me in an awkward position because I believe feedback is important, however, I also stated my boundaries.
+Oddly enough, customer retention called me the next day.
+Which puts me in an awkward position because I believe feedback is important, however, I also stated my boundaries; no calls or emails.
 I remember telling the agent something like:

 > Please understand this isn't about you, this is about Intuit.
 I used to work in a call center and I understand how it can be.
 With that said, what part of 'don't initiate contact with me by any means' was unclear?

 Which brings us to the IRS.

-For years I had used Intuit to file my taxes.
+For years I used Intuit to file my taxes.
 When I was looking through my records I realized I didn't have copies of a few of my tax returns.
 I wasn't about to try and call Intuit or sign in to any of my accounts, which I was (and am) pretty sure have not been deleted despite me requesting Intuit do so.

 Enter [IRS Form 4506](https://www.irs.gov/forms-pubs/about-form-4506).
 You can request up to 8 past returns for 43 [.USD](United States Dollars) each.
 I went ahead and ordered from 2020 back to 2012 whether I had that return in my files or not.